 Professional and experienced full-service shipping companies wear many hats.
 These fill the gaps and act as the glue that holds the entire supply chain together.
 In most cases, 3rd party logistics (3PL) systems either connect the raw material suppliers to the manufacturer or the manufacturers to their retailer customers.

-With BR Williams, a premier 3rd Party Logistics company based in Alabama, as an example, available services have evolved into sophisticated logistical solutions for supply chains of all types.
+Example: With BR Williams, a premier 3rd Party Logistics company based in Alabama, available services have evolved into sophisticated logistical solutions for supply chains of all types.
 Modern shipping companies handle shipping and transportation, while also offering advanced warehouse management, inbound freight coordination, order fulfillment, and outbound shipping and delivery.
 Every function of supply chain management is available, and close collaboration is essential.

 What Does a Shipping Company Do?